amvkind/Cats-Dogs-Image-Classification-using-Transfer-Learning-ResNet-in-PyTorch/README.md

 The dataset is hosted at : http://files.fast.ai/data/dogscats.zip

-For more information visit : https://medium.com/@amvkind/cats-dogs-image-classification-using-transfer-learning-resnet-in-pytorch-1a0063163ca0
+For more information visit my blog : https://medium.com/@amvkind/cats-dogs-image-classification-using-transfer-learning-resnet-in-pytorch-1a0063163ca0